Well-posedness for magnetoviscoelastic fluids in 3D: Introduction

 The notation $\nabla m \odot \nabla m$ means $\nabla m (\nabla m)^{\sT}$.
 Hence, $\nabla m \odot \nabla m$ is a symmetric tensor with coefficients $[\nabla m \odot \nabla m]_{ij}= \partial_i m \cdot \partial_j m$. \goodbreak \eqref{magneto sys} is a coupled system of equations containing \begin{itemize} \item the incompressible Navier--Stokes equations for the velocity field $u$ and including in addition magnetic and elastic terms in the stress tensor, \item a transport-stretch-dissipative system for the deformation tensor $F$, \item a convected Landau--Lifshitz--Gilbert system for the magnetization field $m$. \end{itemize} As a multi-physical hydrodynamics model, \eqref{magneto sys} enjoys the following energy dissipation property:

 see Proposition~\ref{pro: energy-dissipation}.

 The system \eqref{magneto sys} was first introduced in \cite{BFLS18, For16l}.
+This model can describe the motion of fluids with micromagnetic and elastic particles such as ferrofluids \cite{BAB99, AR09} and magnetorheological fluids \cite{Wer14}.
 Existence of weak solutions in 2D was established in \cite{BFLS18} under a smallness condition on the initial data by using a Galerkin approximation.
 In \cite{KKS21}, the authors extended these results under more general assumptions on the elastic energy density.
 Moreover, they proved local-in-time existence of strong solutions and they established a weak-strong uniqueness property.
 Recently, the authors in \cite{KorSch22} obtained global weak solutions to \eqref{magneto sys} with partial regularity in a 2D periodic domain by a careful blow-up analysis near singularities.

 The main difficulty in constructing global weak solutions to \eqref{magneto sys} is caused by the lack of sufficient integrability in the a priori energy estimates for the stress tensor term $\nabla m \odot\nabla m $.